FuelLabs/fuels-ts/apps/docs/src/guide/testing/tweaking-the-blockchain.md

 # Producing Blocks With Custom Timestamps

-You can also produce blocks with custom timestamps using the `produceBlocks` helper by specifying the second optional parameter `timeParameters`.
+You can also produce blocks with custom timestamps using the `produceBlocks` helper by specifying the second optional parameter.

 ```typescript
 import { fromUnixToTai64, Provider } from 'fuels';